Brian Dooreck MD

 What is Vitamin B12?

-Vitamin is a nutrient is known for keeping your body's blood and nerve cells in healthy condition and helps make DNA which makes the genetic material inside our bodies.
+A vitamin is a nutrient known for keeping your body's blood and nerve cells in healthy condition and helps make DNA which makes the genetic material inside our bodies.
 Vitamin B12 plays a vital role in preventing megaloblastic anemia.
 Vitamin B12 comes in a water-soluble form that's absorbed by the stomach into the bloodstream.
-This vitamin is not naturally found in our bodies so is important to incorporate it into our daily diet.
+This vitamin is not naturally found in our bodies, so it is essential to incorporate it into our daily diet.
 Vitamin B12 can be found in animal products and dairy products.

 According to the National Institutes of Health vitamin B12 deficiency affects between 3% and 43% of older adults.